Eric-Souza/github-finder/README.md

 # Github Finder

 App developed in React to search GitHub profiles globally using its API and display profile details.
-Daisy UI and Tailwind CSS were used for styling.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all dependencies and packages.

 ### `npm start`